brechtm/rinohtype/doc/quickstart.rst

 default values for its style properties are used.

 To use this style sheet, you need to specify the :class:`StyledMatcher` to use, since there is not base providing one.
-The following example used the standard
+The following example uses the standard
 matcher:

 .. code-block:: python